-The Power Trail provides a convenient north-south route through Fort Collins along the west side of the Union Pacific Railroad.
+The Power Trail provides a convenient north-south route through Fort Collins in two disconnected segments along the west side of the Union Pacific Railroad.
 The pathway is paved and flat, traveling past neighborhoods, open spaces, two parks, Collindale Golf Course and Kruse Elementary School.

-At its southern end, the trail forks in Golden Meadows Park; one branch travels west to McMurry Avenue and the other heads south to E. Harmony Road.
+At the longer segment's southern end, the trail abruptly ends, but trail users can take the connected pathway in Golden Meadows Park to reach McMurry Avenue.
 With its barbeque grills and shelters, the park offers a nice place to picnic.

-Parking is available in Edora Park (1420 E. Stuart Street) at the northern end of the trail and Golden Meadows Park (4324 McMurray Avenue) at the southern end of the trail.
+Parking is available in Edora Community Park (1420 E. Stuart Street) at the northern end of the trail and Golden Meadows Park (4324 McMurray Avenue) at the southern end of the northern segment.